Private Tours Entirely Designed Around You

 In Mapo, Seongbuk-dong, and Buam-dong, basement diners and second-floor restaurants serve what many still consider the ultimate comfort food, kimchi jjigae.
 My favorite is Yeonnam Hand-Cut Noodles (연남 손칼국수) in a quiet residential lane.
 Their homemade jjigae has a deep, tangy spice that tastes like it has been perfected over decades.
 On weekends, they also make sujebi, or hand-pulled dough soup, which is just as good and a local secret worth knowing.

-Where Seoulites Drink and Unwind After Dark
+Where Do Seoulites Drink and Unwind After Dark?

 Nonhyeon and Sangsu shift after sunset, when pojangmacha and tiny bars take over quiet corners.
 One spot that stays with me is Haebangmandu (해방 만두) in Haebangchon.
 It is not technically a tent, but it has the same unpolished charm.
 Just a handful of stools, handmade dumplings, and a third-generation owner who treats you like you have been coming for years.
-Grab a beer, settle in, and enjoy the kind of place where everyone keeps to themselves until they do not.

 Plant-Based Korean Food With Deep Roots